Aaron98990/ways-of-the-game/misconduct.md

 - This is the last play of the game / The game is over when the ball is cleared.
 (Don't tie yourself.
 Prefer to say less than a minute.)
 - In the pre-game and during the game: Do not tell players how you are going to call the game and what you are going to call and not call.
 Just do it.
 - I want no one to get hurt (it'll be used against you when you don't give a decision)
+- Your age (Only will be used against you)

 Things to say publically:
 - My favorite warning is with gestures only - call the player's number and gesture downwards or figer wag.